Moon Cactus

 Fertilization

 Frequent fertilization is not necessary for the moon cactus.
-But if you want, fertilization benefits the cactus.
+But if you want, fertilisation helps its growth.
 The growing period of this cactus is the perfect time to apply the fertilizer.
 Suspend the fertilization in the dormant period.

 Potting and Repotting

-Succulent or cactus potting mix is the best medium to pot the moon cactus.
-Fast-drained soil with less pH is quite helpful for the planting of the moon cactus.
-A plastic container or clay pot with drainage holes is ideal for the moon cactus.
+Succulent or cactus potting mix is the best medium to pot these cacti.
+Fast-drained soil with less pH is quite helpful for planting and a plastic container or clay pot with drainage holes is ideal for the health of this beautiful plant.

-Moon cactus is not a fast-growing cactus so, you don\’t need to worry about repotting frequently.
+Moon cactus is not a fast-growing plant so, you don’t need to worry about repotting frequently.
 The repotting should be done in the summer every 2 to 3 years.
-Your cactus won\’t survive long if you don\’t regraft the cactus to a new host.
+Your cactus won’t survive long if you don’t regraft the cactus to a new host.

 For repotting, slightly remove the cactus from the dry soil of the pot.
 Cut the dead or rotten roots before replacing them with the new medium and use the fungicide or pesticide on the affected areas.
 For successful reporting, spread the roots and water them after a week.